 Creating Packages

-to create packages.
+Similar to inputs, Nilla uses a system of builders to create packages.
 A builder provides

-options to configure its use.
+a build function and settings options to configure its use.
 Out of the box, Nilla ships with

-.
+a single builder, nixpkgs.
 This builder is used to create packages using Nixpkgs’ callPackage

 functionality.
-This guide will show you how to create a new package using the nixpkgs
+This guide will show you how to create a new package using the nixpkgs builder,

 but remember that you can create your own builders as well!